carlohamalainen/carlohamalainen.github.io/_posts/2017-08-31-push-to-amazon-glacier-using-amazonka.md

                                    in katipAddContext (sl h' x')

 Katip can write to ElasticSearch using [katip-elasticsearch](https://hackage.haskell.org/package/katip-elasticsearch).
-Then you&#8217;d be able to search for errors on specific header fields, etc.
+Then you'd be able to search for errors on specific header fields, etc.

 ## Sample run